On Thanksgiving morning, 2017, I received an unexpected email from someone whose name sounded vaguely familiar but that I couldn’t place.

 And so he pulled a gun from the car and did just that.

 “I shot him.
 I tried to kill him.”

 Rodriguez fired several times and the two brothers watched as at least one of the bullets connected.

-Then, stunned at what Rodriguez had just done, the brothers panicked.
+Stunned at what John had just done, the brothers panicked.
 They jumped into the car and screeched from the club parking lot.
-Rodriguez tossed the gun out the car window as they drove.
+John Rodriguez tossed the gun out the car window as they drove.

 They didn’t get far.
 “We got pulled over by cops pretty quickly, and we got arrested.”